WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    524288 (512*1024), parsing MUST fail.
 1. `sigLength` bytes holding the `Signature` header field's value ({{signature-header}}).
-1. `headerLength` bytes holding the signed headers, the canonical serialization ({{canonical-cbor}}) of the CBOR representation of the request and response headers of the exchange represented by the `application/signed-exchange` resource ({{cbor-representation}}), excluding the `Signature` header field.
+1. `headerLength` bytes holding `signedHeaders`, the canonical serialization ({{canonical-cbor}}) of the CBOR representation of the request and response headers of the exchange represented by the `application/signed-exchange` resource ({{cbor-representation}}), excluding the `Signature` header field.

-   Note that this is exactly the bytes used when checking signature validity in
-   {{signature-validity}}.
 1. The payload body (Section 3.3 of {{!RFC7230}}) of the exchange represented by the `application/signed-exchange` resource.